THE BEST CARBON WHEELSET FOR THE MONEY – PART 2

-You can often find a lower priced wheelset if you don’t value some of these activities by buying from companies who spend less on those activities than others either by doing them more efficiently, by narrowing the scope of what goes into them or by contracting some out some of them to lower cost sources.
+You can often find a lower-priced wheelset if you don’t value some of these activities by buying from companies.
+They spend less on those activities than others either by doing them more efficiently, by narrowing the scope of what goes into them or by contracting some out some of them to lower-cost sources.

 For example, if you don’t put a lot of value into the research or testing that goes into some bike wheels, you can typically find lower priced ones from companies that don’t spend a lot on those activities and select the rim, hub and spoke choices offered by those that have.
 On the other hand, if you want a set of wheels with a brand name the company has spent money to build through design, marketing, and service, you will likely pay more.

 Do you care who or where the wheels are made, how long it takes to get it, how well it is made, how long the warranty is?
 All those preferences have costs or cost savings associated with them.

 The conventional thinking is that price differences are primarily guided by whether companies sell wheels and other cycling products through their distributors or direct to consumers.
 The reality is that the price differences between value carbon wheelsets (and value carbon and more expensive wheelsets) come because companies make a wide range of choices about how they run their business through the strategies and activities they choose to run their business.